 This decal has been required on all mono-hulled vessels since 1972.
 And it applies only to monohull boats under 20′ except sailboats, canoes, kayaks and inflatable boats.

 The old style aluminum canoes didn’t call out the exact number of persons, just their weight.
-So, if you buy a used aluminum canoe, you’ll likely find a capacity decal that simply lists maximum horsepower, maximum persons capacity, and maximum weight capacity (persons, motor & gear) specification.
+So, if you buy a used aluminum canoe that can take a motor, you’ll likely find a capacity decal that simply lists maximum horsepower, maximum persons capacity, and maximum weight capacity (persons, motor & gear) specification.

 So that’s why you’d see those 17′ aluminum canoes loaded up with 5 kids in the 80’s and 90’s.